HaiderAli785/Restaturant-Management-System/README.md

-This is a Console Based project I made on Restaurant Management System using Python:
+This is a Small Console Based project I made on Restaurant Management System using Python:

 Features: